ipspace/netlab-examples/VRF/vrf-lite-hosts/README.md

 # VRF Lite with Hosts Test Cases

-This directory contains *netsim-tools* topology files describing several simple VRF Lite test cases containing a set of hosts attached to a single router.
+This directory contains *netlab* topology files describing several simple VRF Lite test cases containing a set of hosts attached to a single router.

-The test cases can be used with all network devices supporting VRF configuration module and all virtualization providers supported by *netsim-tools*:
+The test cases can be used with all network devices supporting VRF configuration module and all virtualization providers supported by *netlab*:

 * To change the router device type, use `-s nodes.rtr.device=xxx` CLI argument
 * To change the virtualization provider, use `-p` CLI argument.